Chapter 2 BWV 20 O Ewigkeit, du Donnerwort

 There is still room, however, for a final, vivid musical image, the semi-quaver vocal phrase depicting flowing water----Wasser (bars 86-7).
 Life-giving water is present, but the sinful cannot reach it and the rich cannot buy it.

 It is a movement of great complexity and subtlety; every bar is an exquisitely wrought gem.

 The final chorale repeats the unembellished harmonisation of the seventh movement and the congregation may have joined in; we do not know what the custom was and contemporary opinions vary.
 Available instruments double the vocal lines, as is common practice.
-The text largely repeats the words and themes of the opening chorus; but now there is hope----time has no end and I know not where to turn----nevertheless, take me when it pleases You.
+The text largely repeats the words and themes of the opening chorus; but now there is an element of hope----time has no end and I know not where to turn----nevertheless, take me when it pleases You.
 Thus this arresting cantata concludes on a note of resignation and acceptance and with a humble prayer for Jesus to receive us.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.